 Jujutsu is the generic name for the grappling arts which samurai trained as a supplement to weapons systems.
 Not all samurai were skilled in jujutsu and in fact most focused almost exclusively on weapons arts.

 Originally jujutsu evolved from the methods used to fight at close quarters when wearing armour.
-Even though the samurai did not wear heavy metal armour as Europeans did, it still restricted how they could move and what parts of the body were expose to attack.
+Even though the samurai did not wear heavy metal armour as Europeans did, it still restricted how they could move and what parts of the body were exposed to attack.

-Toward the end of what is known as the ‘age of the warring states’ (Sengoku Jidai) the martial arts practised by the samurai began to be codified and emerge as distinct methods, known as ‘ryuha’ today.
+Toward the end of the ‘age of the warring states’ (Sengoku Jidai) the martial arts practised by the samurai began to be codified and emerge as distinct methods, known as ‘ryuha‘ today.
 Among these schools, perhaps the Katori Shinto Ryu is the best known.
 This is a comprehensive martial art which practise a wide range of weapons as well as some jujutsu technique.
 Another school which emerged around the same time was the Takenouchiryu school.
 This too included weapons training but had a greater emphasis on grappling (jujutsu) skills.

 The Katori Shintoryu and the Takenouchiryu are just two examples from many hundreds of schools which emerged.
 Among those focus on grappling, there were estimated to be in the order of 170 different schools.
 They used different terms for their arts – jujutsu as a descriptor came into use later – so that even today, systems which we might classify as jujutsu, actually use terms such as Yawara, Wajutsu, Kumiuchi etc., to describe their grappling method.